snowplow-archive/snowplow.github.com/_posts/2015-05-22-first-experiments-with-apache-spark.md

 ).withDefaultValue("")
 {% endhighlight %}

 Next we want to group our events by session and collect the `page_urlpath` of `page_view` events.
-Unfortunately aggregations in Spark DataFrames only work with some basic pre-defined functions: `count` which we used above, and a few standard [functions](https://spark.apache.org/docs/1.3.0/api/scala/index.html#org.apache.spark.sql.GroupedData).
+Unfortunately, aggregations in Spark DataFrames only work with some basic pre-defined functions: `count` which we used above, and a few standard [functions](https://spark.apache.org/docs/1.3.0/api/scala/index.html#org.apache.spark.sql.GroupedData).
 UDAFs are [not yet supported](https://issues.apache.org/jira/browse/SPARK-3947) in Spark SQL, <a name="dftordd"></a>so we will map the DataFrame to a [RDD](https://spark.apache.org/docs/latest/programming-guide.html#resilient-distributed-datasets-rdds) using the `map` method:

 {% highlight scala %}
 scala> import org.apache.spark.sql.Row